Guide

 • Dislocation – This can occur following a sudden-impact accident or if the original implant was the wrong size.

-• Infection – This is the most serious complication of hip replacement.
+• Infection – This is the most serious complication of hip joint replacement.
 Symptoms include pain, instability and swelling of the joint.
 Patients with infected hip implants often require surgery.

 • Instability or loosening of the joint – This occurs when the bone fails to grow around the original hip implant.
 Patients with this issue are likely to experience hip pain, swelling of the joint, and partial or full dislocation of the joint.